Using Rubrics

 Additional Resources:

-- Rubric Samples for Higher Education (Kappa Omicron Nu Honor Society)
+- Rubric Samples for Higher Education (Syracuse University)

 This article critically reviews empirical research on the use of rubrics at the post-secondary level, indentifies gaps in the literature, and proposes areas for future research.